Epistle to the Hebrews

 The Epistle to the Hebrews (Πρὸς Ἑβραίους) is one of the books of the New Testament.

-The text does not mention the name of its author, but was traditionally attributed to Paul the Apostle.
-Most of the Ancient Greek manuscripts, the Old Syriac Peshitto and some of the Old Latin manuscripts have the epistle to the Hebrews among Paul's letters.
+The text does not mention the name of its author, but was traditionally attributed to Paul the Apostle; most of the Ancient Greek manuscripts, the Old Syriac Peshitto and some of the Old Latin manuscripts place the epistle to the Hebrews among Paul's letters.
 However, doubt on Pauline authorship in the Roman Church is reported by Eusebius.
-Modern biblical scholarship considers its authorship unknown, written in deliberate imitation of the style of Paul, with some contending that it was authored by Priscilla and Aquila.
+Modern biblical scholarship considers its authorship unknown, with Pauline authorship mostly rejected.
+A minority view Hebrews as written in deliberate imitation of the style of Paul, with some contending that it was authored by Apollos or Priscilla and Aquila.

-Scholars of Greek consider its writing to be more polished and eloquent than any other book of the New Testament, and "the very carefully composed and studied Greek of Hebrews is not Paul's spontaneous, volatile contextual Greek".
-The book has earned the reputation of being a masterpiece.
-It has also been described as an intricate New Testament book.
+Scholars of Greek consider its writing to be more polished and eloquent than any other book of the New Testament, and "the very carefully composed and studied Greek of Hebrews is not Paul's spontaneous, volatile contextual Greek."
+It has been described as an intricate New Testament book.
 Some scholars believe it was written for Jewish Christians who lived in Jerusalem.
 Its essential purpose was to exhort Christians to persevere in the face of persecution.
-At this time, certain believers were considering turning back to Judaism and to the Jewish system of law to escape being persecuted for believing Christ to be the messiah.
-The theme of the epistle is the doctrine of the person of Christ and his role as mediator between God and humanity.
+At this time, certain believers were considering turning back to Judaism and to the Jewish system of law to escape being persecuted for believing Jesus to be the Messiah.
+The theme of the epistle is the teaching of the person of Jesus Christ and his role as mediator between God and humanity.

 According to traditional scholarship, the author of the Epistle to the Hebrews, following in the footsteps of Paul, argued that Jewish Law had played a legitimate role in the past but was superseded by a New Covenant for the Gentiles (cf. Romans 7:1–6; Galatians 3:23–25; Hebrews 8, 10).
-However, a growing number of scholars note that the terms Gentile, Christian and Christianity are not present in the text and posit that Hebrews was written for a Jewish audience, and is best seen as a debate between Jewish followers of Jesus and mainstream Judaism.
+However, a growing number of scholars note that the terms Gentile, Christian and Christianity are not present in the text and posit that Hebrews was written for a Jewish audience, and is best seen as a debate between Jewish followers of Jesus and proto-rabbinical Judaism.
 In tone, and detail, Hebrews goes beyond Paul and attempts a more complex, nuanced, and openly adversarial definition of the relationship.
 The epistle opens with an exaltation of Jesus as "the radiance of God's glory, the express image of his being, and upholding all things by his powerful word" (Hebrews 1:1–3).
 The epistle presents Jesus with the titles "pioneer" or "forerunner", "Son" and "Son of God", "priest" and "high priest".
 The epistle casts Jesus as both exalted Son and High Priest, a unique dual Christology.